 Iron Man 2

 Tony Stark does battle with a pair of competitors — one a professional rival and the other a personal foe on a mission of revenge — in this sequel to Iron Man.
 Along with offering a new chapter in Stark’s story, the film introduces several new, important characters to the MCU, including S.H.I.E.L.D. agent (and his future Avengers teammate) Natasha Romanoff, better known as Black Widow.
-As the dust finally settles, a new character enters the MCU when SHIELD discovers a strange hammer in a New Mexico desert.

 Read our full Iron Man 2 review